sjaehn/BSchaffl/README.md

 ## What's new

 * Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity
+* Option to keep note position and/or duration unaffected from step stretch

 ## TODO's

-* Select between: stretch note position only / stretch note length only / stretch note position & length
-* Option to change output step
+* Handle overlapping notes
+* Hide debugging information
 * Make tutorial video
 * Link tutorial in plugin